kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

 parentBehavior.addChildBehavior(fieldBehavior)
 ```

 This is one of the new field behaviors.
 A spring field will drag items caught inside its region to the center.
-The further out they are, the harder it will pull them in, so they'll bounce around the center for a while before settling.
-You've added this spring behavior to the parent behavior.
+The further out they are, the harder it is to pull them in, so they'll bounce around the center for a while before settling.
+Note that you've added this spring behavior to the parent behavior.

 Now add the composite behavior to the dynamic animator: